jashkenas/coffeescript/TAME.md

 In Tame, arbitrary composition of serial and parallel control flows is possible with just normal functional decomposition.
 Therefore, we don't allow direct `await` nesting.
-With inline anonymous JavaScript functions, you can concisely achieve interesting patterns.
+With inline anonymous CoffeeScript functions, you can concisely achieve interesting patterns.
 The code below launches 10 parallel computations, each of which must complete two serial actions before finishing: